teighanmiller/HorizonZeroDawn_RAG/README.md

    - Metrics: Precision@k, Recall@k, and qualitative assessment

    **Comparing the data sets for retrieval results in Hybrid Search (File 2) having the better score in more queries:**
+   NOTE: This comparison used ollama LLMs to rewrite the queries to save money.
    --- Dataset Comparison ---

    File 1: evaluated_data_dense.json